syncfusion-content/blazor-docs/blazor/media-query/media-query-integration.md

 # Integrate Media Query with other components

-You can integrate any component inside the `Media Query` such as the Chart, Grid, etc. In the example below, the Grid component is placed along with the Media Query to showcase the grid's responsiveness by changing the `RowRenderingMode` property of the Grid component based on `activeBreakpoint` when the browser size is changed.
+You can integrate various components, such as the Chart and Grid, with `Media Query` to improve responsiveness.
+In the example below, the Grid component is utilized in conjunction with a Media Query to demonstrate its responsiveness.
+This is achieved by dynamically adjusting the `RowRenderingMode` property of the Grid based on the `activeBreakpoint` when the browser size is changed.

 ```cshtml